UNDER THE THREE-LEGGED-SWASTIKA:

 1. The Three-Legs and Swastika as symbols in Man

-The “Three-Legs” or “Triskele” is the national symbol of the Isle of Man, and on the national flag it is found in the centre of a red field.
+The Three-Legs or Triskele is the national symbol of the Isle of Man, and on the national flag it is found in the centre of a red field.
 The Three Legs symbol has a long association with Man and, so far as is known, is first attested as an emblem on the 13th century Manx Sword of State traditionally attributed to King Olaf II of Man (1226-37) (Stenning 1958: 143).
-In Manx folklore Manannan Beg Mac y Leer (G. Manannán Mac Lir), the eponymous god of Man and protector of its people, is said to roll down from the mountain top against Man’s enemies in the form of a fiery three-legs as part of his protective mechanism (Morrison 1911(1929): 181-82), and as such this association may predate the Scandinavian period in Man (9th-13th centuries).
+In Manx folklore Manannan Beg Mac y Leer (G. Manannán Mac Lir), the eponymous god of Man and protector of its people, is said to roll down from the mountain top against Mans enemies in the form of a fiery three-legs as part of his protective mechanism (Morrison 1911(1929): 181-82), and as such this association may predate the Scandinavian period in Man (9th-13th centuries).

-The Swastika has also a long association with Man and is found on a number of runic crosses of 10th century date in the form of a so-called “Fylfot or spiral-headed Gammadion” (cf. Kermode 1907: 29).
-On Thorwald’s Cross-Slab from Andreas (And-reas 128; cf. Cubbon 1977: 32-33) the Swastika seems to appear three times, twice spiral-headed (anti-clockwise) and once as a simple design (clockwise)2.
+The Swastika has also a long association with Man and is found on a number of runic crosses of 10th century date in the form of a so-called Fylfot or spiral-headed Gammadion (cf. Kermode 1907: 29).
+On Thorwalds Cross-Slab from Andreas (And-reas 128; cf. Cubbon 1977: 32-33) the Swastika seems to appear three times, twice spiral-headed (anti-clockwise) and once as a simple design (clockwise)2.

 2. The Three-Legs and Swastika as symbols in the Manx cultural revival

-However, in the 1920s both symbols became associated with Manx cultural organisations and were loosely referred to as a “Swastika”.
-In November 1924 the Manx cultural gathering Cruinnaght Vanninagh Ashoonagh (sic) ‘Manx National Gathering’ was established.
-This evolved from an idea based on that of the Welsh National Eisteddfod suggested at the Annual General Meeting of the World Manx Association (WMA) in Douglas in May of that year, and developed under the auspices of the WMA in tandem with Yn Çheshaght Ghailckagh ‘the Manx Language Society’ (YCG), whose secretary J. J. Kneen gave the Cruinnaght its title3.
+However, in the 1920s both symbols became associated with Manx cultural organisations and were loosely referred to as a Swastika.
+In November 1924 the Manx cultural gathering Cruinnaght Vanninagh Ashoonagh (sic) Manx National Gathering was established.
+This evolved from an idea based on that of the Welsh National Eisteddfod suggested at the Annual General Meeting of the World Manx Association (WMA) in Douglas in May of that year, and developed under the auspices of the WMA in tandem with Yn Çheshaght Ghailckagh the Manx Language Society (YCG), whose secretary J. J. Kneen gave the Cruinnaght its title3.

 The emblem of the World Manx Association, then as now, shows a Viking ship in full sail, bearing a black Swastika (in the form that we now know it, with four angula legs running anti-clockwise) in the centre of the sail.
 The emblem used on the Gold and Silver medals awarded at that first Cruinnaght came from an idea suggested by William Cubbon4, Librarian at the Manx Museum (1922-32), then its Director (1932-40), and was described on p.
-11 of the subsequent official report (MM.L3) as “a primitive Swa-stika design”.
+11 of the subsequent official report (MM.L3) as a primitive Swa-stika design.
 The design is in fact is a Triskele with curved legs running clockwise.

 The description of the Three-Legs as a Swastika is found also in Germany in 1940s.
-In an article about the Isle of Man delivered in September 1941 (see below), the Berlin based Celticist Gerhard von Tevenar (Tevenar 1941a) uses the term Drei-Bein-Hakenkreuz ‘Three-Leg-Swastika’, a description that would be readily understood in Germany at that time5.
+In an article about the Isle of Man delivered in September 1941 (see below), the Berlin based Celticist Gerhard von Tevenar (Tevenar 1941a) uses the term Drei-Bein-Hakenkreuz Three-Leg-Swastika, a description that would be readily understood in Germany at that time5.
 Hence the title of this paper.

-It seems therefore that for the period ca.1920-1945, i.e. the period under discussion, both symbols were loosely termed “Swastika” in cultural circles in Man and seem to have been closely associated with one another6.
+It seems therefore that for the period ca.1920-1945, i.e. the period under discussion, both symbols were loosely termed Swastika in cultural circles in Man and seem to have been closely associated with one another6.
 Both symbols are still in use in Man today; the Three-Legs as the National Symbol is used ubiquitously in various forms, including at the present Yn Chruinnaght (see footnote 1), while the Swastika remains the emblem of the World Manx Association, though the WMA and Yn Chruinnaght are no longer connected organisationally and the earlier close association no longer obtains.

-3. The ‘National Socialist Idea’ in ethnicity and identity in Man
+3. The National Socialist Idea in ethnicity and identity in Man

 The 1924 Cruinnaght formed part of the surge in interest in Manx language and culture then prevalent in Man.
-The inspiration for this came from Ireland in the closing decades of the 19th century, the founding of Yn Çheshaght Ghailckagh in 1899 as the main promoter of Manx Gaelic, then as now, taking its cue from Conradh na Gaeilge ‘the Gaelic League’ set up in Ireland in 1893.
-Such a surge formed part of a general movement throughout Western Europe in matters to do with ethnicity and identity which promoted the “exhaltation of the native thing”, e.g. language, music, song, dance, folk-lore, etc, and in some places included exhaltation of the ethnic grouping, employing terminology such as “race”, “blood”, “blood and soil (Blut und Boden)”, as a fundament to the concept of identity: “Manxness”, “Irishness”, “Germanness”, etc. In the promotion of the foregoing, particularly where revival activity may be involved, an element of kitsch and pseudo-tradition can be found mixed in as part and parcel of the whole, but which has little or nothing to do with historical reality.
+The inspiration for this came from Ireland in the closing decades of the 19th century, the founding of Yn Çheshaght Ghailckagh in 1899 as the main promoter of Manx Gaelic, then as now, taking its cue from Conradh na Gaeilge the Gaelic League set up in Ireland in 1893.
+Such a surge formed part of a general movement throughout Western Europe in matters to do with ethnicity and identity which promoted the exhaltation of the native thing, e.g. language, music, song, dance, folk-lore, etc, and in some places included exhaltation of the ethnic grouping, employing terminology such as race, blood, blood and soil (Blut und Boden), as a fundament to the concept of identity: Manxness, Irishness, Germanness, etc. In the promotion of the foregoing, particularly where revival activity may be involved, an element of kitsch and pseudo-tradition can be found mixed in as part and parcel of the whole, but which has little or nothing to do with historical reality.
 In Germany, for instance, although promotion of, and interest in most if not all the foregoing took place long before 1933, these concepts 1933-45 fell under the auspices of the Nazis (National Socialists in Germany)7.
-For our purposes here the term “National Socialist Idea” is used to embrace the foregoing in the ideology of ethnicity and identity in a cultural, not a political context8.
-This term is chosen here, as it was in Germany under the Nazis that the “exhaltation of the native thing” in all its facets was perfected to a fine art9.
+For our purposes here the term National Socialist Idea is used to embrace the foregoing in the ideology of ethnicity and identity in a cultural, not a political context8.
+This term is chosen here, as it was in Germany under the Nazis that the exhaltation of the native thing in all its facets was perfected to a fine art9.

-Fervent interest in this “National Socialist Idea” in many of its facets took place also in Man in the period under discussion.
-From the beginning and even today, interest in and enthusiasm for matters Manx, particularly the language, is linked in the minds of many Manx people with pride in “Manxness” and the Manx national identity, hence the YCG motto gyn çhengey, gyn çheer ‘no language, no country’10.
+Fervent interest in this National Socialist Idea in many of its facets took place also in Man in the period under discussion.
+From the beginning and even today, interest in and enthusiasm for matters Manx, particularly the language, is linked in the minds of many Manx people with pride in Manxness and the Manx national identity, hence the YCG motto gyn çhengey, gyn çheer no language, no country10.

-4. Academic activity in Man and the ‘National Socialist Idea’
+4. Academic activity in Man and the National Socialist Idea

 Concomitant with a surge in the promotion of matters Celtic at this time was an awakening of interest on the academic scene.
 In Man11 the main thrust came in the personage of Carl Marstrander (1883-1965), Professor of Celtic at the University of Oslo, who visited Man 1929, 1930, and 1933 to record the remnants of Manx Gaelic speech (Marstrander 1929-33a).
 Marstrander was a Norwegian national and patriot and was not immune from the surge in interest and feelings in matters Germanic of the period.
 According to his diary (Marstrander 1929-33b), Marstrander obtained samples of Manx speech from some 36 informants.
 But all the time he was looking for someone from whom he could learn good Manx, and finally he found him in Thomas Christian, Ramsey, (his main informant) whom he described as